No matter your business, your customers are your greatest asset, so keeping them happy is critical.

 HubSpot's Senior Customer Success Manager Jen Berenguer told me honesty is her number one de-escalation technique.

-"Most of the times, honesty leads to a stronger relationship with my clients, even when we have a problem that can't be solved."
+"Most of the time, honesty leads to a stronger relationship with my clients, even when we have a problem that can't be solved."

-Lying to your customers to make them happy might seem like an easy solution for de-escalating a situation, but it will ultimately backfire by creating a major sense of distrust.
-Personally, I wouldn't want to work with a business that encouraged or enabled its support reps to lie at all costs — would you?
+Lying to your customers to make them happy might seem like an easy solution for de-escalating a situation.
+Still, it will ultimately backfire by creating a major sense of distrust.
+Personally, I wouldn't want to work with a business that encouraged its support reps to lie — would you?

 5. Stay calm, even when your customer is frustrated.

-While it can be tempting to raise your voice or become equally emotional when speaking to an angry customer, it won't de-escalate the issue and might even make it much worse.
+While raising your voice or becoming equally emotional when speaking to an angry customer can be tempting, it won't de-escalate the issue and might even make it much worse.